-Through a grant to the Oklahoma Health Care Workforce Training Commission (HWTC, formerly the Physician Manpower Training Commission) TSET helps fund the Oklahoma Medical Loan Repayment Program, which recruits physicians to practice in rural and medically underserved areas.
-The FY23 grant to HWTC was \$674,356 and supports 35 physicians practicing across the state.
+Through a grant to the Oklahoma Health Care Workforce Training Commission (HWTC), formerly the Physician Manpower Training Commission), TSET helps fund the Oklahoma Medical Loan Repayment Program, which recruits physicians to practice in rural and medically underserved areas.
+The FY24 grant to HWTC was \$726,494 and supported 42 physicians practicing across the state.
 Each primary care physician in rural Oklahoma will generate an estimated \$1.9 million each year in their local economy.
-Since the program began, physicians have logged nearly 650,000 patient visits and more than 26% of those patients are insured by SoonerCare.
+Since the program began, physicians have logged more than 650,000 patient visits, and more than 26% of those patients are insured by SoonerCare.

-Additionally, TSET sought to improve health in rural Oklahoma by increasing the reach of the OSU's Project ECHO, or Extension for Community Health Care Outcomes.
+Additionally, TSET sought to improve health in rural Oklahoma by increasing the reach of OSU's Project ECHO, or Extension for Community Health Care Outcomes.
 Project ECHO enables health care providers in rural and underserved areas to connect with specialists at academic medical centers via digital platforms for training and consultation.
-TSET's \$4.5 million grant over three years will allow Project ECHO to create new "ECHO Lines" focused on specific health conditions to support rural physicians in caring for patients across Oklahoma.
+TSET's \$4.5 million grant over three years, now in its second year, will allow Project ECHO to create new "ECHO Lines" focused on specific health conditions to support rural physicians in caring for patients across Oklahoma.